 Cannes hosts the Cannes Mandelieu Space Center, headquarters of Thales Alenia Space, the first European satellite manufacturer.

-The city is host of the annual Cannes Film Festival, Midem and Cannes Lions International Festival of Creativity.
+The city is host to the annual Cannes Film Festival, Midem and Cannes Lions International Festival of Creativity.
 The city is known for its association with the rich and famous, its luxury hotels and restaurants, and for several conferences.